ibm-cloud-docs/speech-to-text/websockets.md

       Once you establish a connection, you can keep it alive indefinitely.
       You remain authenticated for as long as you keep the connection open.
       You do not need to refresh the access token for an active connection that lasts beyond the token's expiration time.
-In fact, a connection can remain active even after the token or its API key are deleted.
+A connection can remain active even after the token or its API key are deleted.
     </td>
   </tr>
   <tr>